nginx/unit-docs/source/installation.rst

 :program:`unit-http` package that your applications will use to :ref:`run in Unit <configuration-external-nodejs>`.
 Available configuration options:

+--local=directory
+    Local directory path for Node.js package installation.

+    By default, the package is installed globally :ref:`(recommended)
+    <installation-nodejs-package>`.

 --node=pathname
     Specific Node.js executable pathname.
 Also used for :ref:`build and install <installation-bld-src-ext>` commands.